JanHerca/urantiapedia/output/wikijs/en/article/John_B_Parkinson/The_astronomical_secrets_of_the_sky.md

 Here is the quote:

 > Urantia is comparatively isolated on the outskirts of Satania, your solar system, with one exception, being the farthest removed from Jerusem, while Satania itself is next to the outermost system of Norlatiadek, and this constellation is now traversing the outer fringe of Nebadon.
 You were truly among the least of all creation until Michael’s bestowal elevated your planet to a position of honor and great universe interest.
-Sometimes the last is first, while truly the least becomes greatest. ([UB 41:10.5](/en/The_Urantia_Book/41#p10_5))
+Sometimes the last is first, while truly the least becomes greatest. (<a id="a103_499"></a>[UB 41:10.5](/en/The_Urantia_Book/41#p10_5))

 <figure id="Figure_3" class="image urantiapedia">
 <img src="/image/article/John_B_Parkinson/The_astronomical_secrets_of_the_sky/TASOFH4.jpg">